jbiatek/BSGRulebook/rulebook.md

         - "before making a skill check"
         - "before cards are added to a Skill check"
         - "when a player activates [some location]"
-    - "Restore Order" prevents Reckless cards from being played afterward, and vice versa
+    - Only one Reckless card may be applied to a Skill Check.
+"Restore Order" prevents any Reckless cards from being played, and "Restore Order" cannot be played after a Reckless card.
     - When Dee uses her "Fast Learner" to add cards to the Skill check, they aren't *officially* added until after the Destiny deck's cards.
 This means that more "pre-card" effects can be played even after "Fast Learner" has been used.
     - Players can receive new cards from "Support the People" and use them as additional "pre-card" effects as well
     - When the current player chooses an effect to go first, the rejected effect can be withdrawn.
 If it was on a card, the owner takes the card back.